Why it’s good to ask questions about premature birth

 What will happen during and after a premature birth

-Here are some questions you can ask your doctor or midwife about labour and birth and how they’ll support you.
+Here are some questions you can ask your doctor or midwife about premature labour, birth and babies and about how medical staff will support you.

 Premature labour and birth